FrancisCalizo/did-florida-state-win/README.md

 JavaScript Array SORT by two Fields (used to sort Game Plays by Quarter and Time Left in GameDetailsState) - https://coderwall.com/p/ebqhca/javascript-sort-by-two-fields

+Simple Way to show pad with leading Zero if number is less than 10 - https://stackoverflow.com/questions/8089875/show-a-leading-zero-if-a-number-is-less-than-10

 ### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).